-Huntington Beach State Park Professional Review and Guide
+Huntington Beach State Park Professional Guide

 "With 3 miles of oceanfront property, a saltwater marsh, and a freshwater lagoon, Huntington Beach State Park breeds diversity.
 As pelicans fly overhead, you can see American alligators basking in the sun near the Mullet Pond.
 Make sure you bring your binoculars, since over three hundred species of birds have been known to inhabit the park, and sea turtles